mklewandowski/unity-ar-measure-example/README.md

 # unity-ar-measure-example
 Example project showing an AR measure tool in Unity.
+This project contains two scenes with different measurements techniques:
+- CursorMeasureScene: select button to add a line point within the onscreen reticle.
+Only 2 total line points can be added.
+- TapMeasureScene: tap anywhere on screen to add points to a continuously growing line.

 ## Supported Platforms
 This project is designed for use on both iOS and Android.